flant/shell-operator/HOOKS.md

 - `namespaceSelector` — specifies the filter for selecting namespaces.
 If you omit it, the events from all namespaces will be monitored.

-- `jqFilter` —  [jq](https://stedolan.github.io/jq/manual/) — an optional parameter that specifies additional event filtering.
-The hook will be triggered only when the properties of an object change after the filter is applied (see example [102-monitor-namespaces](examples/102-monitor-namespaces)).
+- `jqFilter` —  an optional parameter that specifies additional event filtering with [jq syntax](https://stedolan.github.io/jq/manual/).
+The hook will be triggered only when the properties of an object are changed after the filter is applied.
+See example [102-monitor-namespaces](examples/102-monitor-namespaces).

-- `allowFailure` —  if true, then skip the hook execution errors.
-Otherwise, the hook is re-executed cyclically after 5 seconds’ delay.
+- `allowFailure` — if ‘true’, Shell-operator skips the hook execution errors.
+If ‘false’ or the parameter is not set, the hook is restarted after a 5 seconds delay in case of an error.

 Example:
 ```